supertestnet/tornado_factory/README.md

 Note: this idea builds on [a previous idea](https://github.com/supertestnet/hurricash) I had called hurricash.
 If you find tornado factory difficult to grok, consider starting there.

+Also note: despite saying this is a "channel factory," it's only a POC and does not give users actual channels.
+It just gives them a unilaterally withdrawal utxo whose txid, vout, amount, and address they know in advance.
+But since that info is reliably available from the start, devs can make a channel using that info and treat them as "real" even before they go on chain (and even if they \*never\* go on chain).
+I am working on software that does that [here](https://github.com/supertestnet/hedgehog_factory).

 # How it works

 Have n people prepare and sign a coinjoin that funds an n of n multisig with Q sats apiece.
 It is important that Q be the same for every user and that every user has one of the keys to the multisig.
 Before the users share their coinjoin sigs with one another, they generate n presigned txs, to which each user gets a copy.
 Each presigned tx defines a “round” (e.g. round 1, round 2...round n).